Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Discussion

 The fidelity of entanglement distribution through deployed fiber networks is found to decrease relative to direct source measurements.
 The degradation primarily arises from accumulated polarization-mode dispersion (PMD) in the long-distance fibers, which distorts the polarization states of the entangled photons \cite{gisin2002quantum}.
 In our network demonstration, a loopback configuration is used, effectively doubling the optical path length between nodes.
-As a result, the fiber loss and PMD are twice those expected in an actual network, and the fidelities reported here represent conservative estimates of real-world performance.
-Implementing active polarization stabilization or advanced compensation strategies could mitigate the PMD effect and maintain high-fidelity transmission over extended distances \cite{rodimin2025impact}.
+As a result, both the fiber loss and accumulated PMD are twice those expected in an actual network, and the fidelities reported here represent conservative estimates of real-world performance.
+The deployed fiber network itself exhibits good polarization stability over the measurement duration (see details in Supplementary Figure 5).
+Nevertheless, implementing active polarization stabilization or advanced compensation strategies would further help to mitigate the PMD effect and maintain high-fidelity transmission over extended distances for long-term operation \cite{rodimin2025impact}.
 Alternatively, narrowing the photon-pair spectral bandwidth, for instance, by employing microring resonators that generate ultra-bright, narrow-band photon pairs, can further suppress the impacts of both PMD and chromatic dispersion \cite{miloshevsky2024cmos}.
-These approaches will collectively enhance the robustness and scalability of entanglement distribution for practical quantum network deployment.
+These approaches will collectively enhance the system robustness and scalability for practical quantum network deployment.

-Our current network demonstration distributes entanglement among four nodes, and relies on reusing wavelength channels.
-Leveraging the broadband operation of our polarization-entangled photon-pair source (Fig.\ref{Fig3}f, g) would allow full utilization of available DWDM channels across the telecom C-band, thereby enabling simultaneous entanglement distribution among more users.
-This scalability is crucial for realizing high-capacity quantum networks.
-Distributed detectors can be implemented at each node to achieve a fully functional quantum mesh network, where independent users can simultaneously share and verify entanglement across the network \cite{neumann2022continuous}.
+Our current network demonstration distributes entanglement among four nodes using two pairs of wavelength channels.
+Due to the limited number of SNSPDs in the current experimental setup, characterization is performed for one user pair at a time, though the wavelength channels for all pairs are simultaneously present in the system.
+Leveraging the broadband operation of our polarization-entangled photon-pair source would allow full utilization of available DWDM channels across the telecom C-band, supporting simultaneous entanglement distribution among more users.
+Implementing a fully distributed architecture with independent detectors and synchronized time-stamping systems at each node, rather than the looped-back scheme, is an important next step toward achieving a fully functional quantum mesh network, in which independent users can simultaneously share and verify entanglement across the network \cite{neumann2022continuous}.